 Nagai et al. conducted a study to develop a pre-transplant model that more reliably predicts 90-day waiting mortality in patients having liver transplantation using deep learning.
 This study was motivated by the worry over disparities with the present MELD score.
 Artificial Intelligence Deep learning makes use of algorithms and computational models that are intended to mimic the biological neural networks present in the brain.
 We call these networks artificial neural networks (ANN).

-The neural network model was constructed using 28 variables, including: albumin, bilirubin, INR, serum creatinine, serum sodium, patients height, weight, BMI, albumin, bilirubin, INR, creatinine, sodium, ascites, history of dialysis, encephalopathy, history of prior transplant, recipient gender, life support, recipient history of spontaneous bacterial peritonitis, diabetes, malignancy, prior upper abdominal surgery, portal vein thrombosis, transjugular intrahepatic portocaval shunt, candidate listed for simultaneous kidney liver transplant, recipient functional status, and recipient diagnosis.
+The neural network model was constructed using 28 variables, including albumin, bilirubin, INR, serum creatinine, serum sodium, patients height, weight, BMI, albumin, bilirubin, INR, creatinine, sodium, ascites, history of dialysis, encephalopathy, history of prior transplant, recipient gender, life support, recipient history of spontaneous bacterial peritonitis, diabetes, malignancy, prior upper abdominal surgery, portal vein thrombosis, transjugular intrahepatic portocaval shunt, candidate listed for simultaneous kidney liver transplant, recipient functional status, and recipient diagnosis.

 AI transforms static waitlist ranking into a dynamic one based on: